Infonews n°226 du 10/10/2004

 biographies.
 It also fits in with the French upper secondary school new

-curricula : "living together" (2nde) , "conflicts" (1ère) and "opening to
+curricula : "living together" (2nde) , "conflicts" (1ère)

 the world" (terminale).
 According to each theme, you will find astounding